 When the keyboard arrows are pressed and released the mouse press and the mouse release callbacks are called in this order.
-If you hold the key down the mouse move callback is also called for every repetition.
+If you hold the key down a mouse move callback is also called.
 When the wheel is rotated only the mouse move callback is called, and it increments the last angle the dial was rotated.

-In all cases the value is incremented or decremented by PI/10 (18 degrees).
+In these cases the value is incremented by PI/10 (18 degrees).